tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   url = url + "?format=json"
   ```

 * `GET` requests can be sent using the `requests.get` function.
-The function accepts the request URL as an argument.
+This function accepts the request URL as an argument.

   ![request_response.png](Images/request_response.png)